 Born and raised in New York City, Tom graduated from Wesleyan University with honors in 1985, and received his J.D. from Columbia Law School, where he was a Stone Scholar and a senior editor of the Columbia Law Review.
 He joined Williams & Connolly in 1992 and is chair of the firm’s Pro Bono Committee.

 Tom is a member of the Board of Directors of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs and the Board of Directors of the D.C.
-Volunteer Lawyers Project.
+Volunteer Lawyers Project ("DCVLP").
 He also served on the D.C.
 Bar Pro Bono Committee from 2006 to 2012.
+In 2017 he led a team that won the DCVLP’s Champion of Justice Award.
 In 2014 and 2010, he led teams that won Washington Lawyers’ Committee Outstanding Achievement Awards for results obtained for pro bono clients in the areas of immigrant and refugee rights and prisoners’ rights.
 In 2010, his efforts to help launch a Consumer Law Resource Center for unrepresented litigants in D.C.
 Superior Court helped the Center win the D.C.
 Bar’s Best Bar Project award.
 He is also a fellow of the American Bar Foundation.
-His article The Secrets of Superstar Associates is assigned reading in a number of law school legal-practice courses.
+His article The Secrets of Superstar Associates has been assigned reading in a number of law school legal-practice courses.
 In 2009, the ABA Litigation Section selected the article for inclusion in a CD collection of “Top Podcast Episodes” from Litigation magazine.

 Though all cases vary and none is predictive, Tom’s experience includes:

-- Representing a leading Internet news organization in a putative class action seeking more than $100 million in damages; the trial court dismissed the complaint with prejudice and the appellate court affirmed the ruling.
+- Representing an Internet news organization in a putative class action seeking more than $100 million in damages; the trial court dismissed the complaint with prejudice and the appellate court affirmed the ruling.

 - Defending national news organizations in successfully resolved lawsuits arising from reports about a Vietnam-era U.S. military mission, “Operation Tailwind.”